RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 - When refering to the `Client`, I'm referring to any **modern** browser;

 # A Word About our Demo Webapp
-Web applications using complex Client technology stacks, such as [React](https://react.dev/) and its vast constellation of addons, can handle the logic to triger, display, and manage Browser Modal Dialog boxes without any Server interaction.
-These web applications' Clients' technology stacks interact with their Servers to handle Server Dialog Boxes.
+Web applications using complex Client technology stacks, such as [React](https://react.dev/) and its vast constellation of addons, can handle the logic to triger, display, and manage `Browser Modal Dialog` boxes without any Server interaction.
+Their Clients' technology stacks interact with their Servers to handle `Server Modal Dialog` boxes.

-Our webapplication demo uses a significantly simpler Client technology stack, [HTMX](https://htmx.org/) and [HyperScript](https://hyperscript.org/) to manipulate the DOM Tree, with a limited use of Javascript.
-It requires the Clilent to request the Server to provide the modal dialog box template, but then its is able to handle all Person;s interection with the box; like the former, its Clients' technology stack interacts with its Servers to handle Server Dialog Boxes.
+Our webapp demo uses a significantly simpler Client technology stack, [HTMX](https://htmx.org/) and [HyperScript](https://hyperscript.org/) to manipulate the DOM Tree, with a limited use of Javascript.
+It requires the Client to request the Server to provide the `Browser Modal Dialog` box Template, but then it handles all interections with the `Browser Modal Dialog` box; like the former, its Client' technology stack interacts with its Servers to handle `Server Modal Dialog` boxes.

-In other words, whereas the former technology stack requires server interactions only for Server Modal Dialogs, our webapp requires two distinct types of Server interactions; one to simply serve the Browser Modal Dialog Template and the other to realize the requirement for a Server Modal Dialog, serve the template, collect and process the Person's interaction.
+In other words, whereas the former technology stack requires server interactions only for `Server Modal Dialogs`, our webapp requires two distinct types of Server interactions; one to simply serve the `Browser Modal Dialog` Template and the other to realize the requirement for a `Server Modal Dialog`, serve its Template, collect and process the Person's interaction.

+Our webapp will use the same Template for its `Browser Modal Dialog` and `Server Modal Dialogs`boxes, passing arguments to the Template Engine to render them accordingly.

 # Broswer Triggered Modal Dialogs
 I'll discuss the use cases, the architecture required to support them, and the implementation to support them.